-One Approved Option
+One Approved Option:

-- ENGL 2205 Writing about Literature \

-- ENGL 2207 Intermediate Writing

-- ENGL 2263 Technical Writing

-- ENGL 3304 Advanced Writing: Theory, Pedagogy, Practice

-- ENGL 3266 Editing: Theory and Practice

-- ENGL 4801 Select Topics in Writing
+- ENGL 2205 Writing about Literature - ENGL 2207 Intermediate Writing - ENGL 2263 Technical Writing - ENGL 3304 Advanced Writing: Theory, Pedagogy, Practice - ENGL 3266 Editing: Theory and Practice - INFO 3675 Memetics: Contemporary Rhetorics of Dissent and Disinformation - JOUR 3717 Specialized Writing for Journalism - ENGL 4801 Topics in Writing - PUBR 1849 Applied Writing I for Public Relations - This course requires one or more prerequisites outside of the minor. - ENGL 4801 may also be used as a CRWT-prefixed course.

-- Students should be aware registration in senior level CRWT and ENGL courses may require successful completion of specific courses at the 1000, 2000, and/or 3000 level. - No more than one Directed Readings course in a single discipline can be used for graduation purposes.
+- Students should be aware that registration in senior CRWT and ENGL courses may require successful completion of specific courses at the 1000-, 2000-, and/or 3000-level. - No more than one Directed Readings course in a single discipline can be used for graduation purposes.